Start your journey

 Start your journey!

-The Study Abroad organisation on Minerva is one of your most important resources when researching your options.
-This is where you will be able to access the online form to apply for the programme and where we keep feedback forms written by our returning students, partner university videos and useful links to partner university web pages that will allow you to research many aspects of your year abroad.
+The Global Opportunities SharePoint site is your most important resource when researching your options.
+This is where you will be able to access the online form to apply for the study abroad programme and where we keep feedback forms written by our returning students, partner university videos and useful links to partner university webpages that will allow you to research many aspects of your year abroad.

 Your first steps

-- Attend or watch the recording of the Study Abroad 101 presentation.
+- Attend or watch the recording of the ‘Intro to the Study Abroad Year’ presentation.
 This presentation will give you an overview of the study abroad programme and how to apply.
-You can watch the recording on the Study Abroad Minerva organisation.
-If you have questions after watching this presentation, the Study Abroad team and your School Study Abroad Coordinator will be able to advise you.
-You can book appointments with the Study Abroad team via the Study Abroad Minerva organisation and use the contact list to get in touch with your School Study Abroad Coordinator.
+You can watch the recording in the Events section of the SharePoint Site.
+If you have questions after watching this presentation, the Outgoing Study Abroad team and your School Study Abroad Coordinator will be able to advise you.
+You can book appointments with the Study Abroad team via this link.

 - Research destinations.
-Use the questions and resources on this page to help you narrow down your options.
+Use the resources available on the Host University Catalogue to help you narrow down your options.

 - Join our other Study Abroad events.
 We will be holding a series of events before applications open which will give you the opportunity to connect with our returning Leeds students and ask them questions about the programme.
-See Study Abroad events for more information.
+See the Events page for more information.

 - Need something more visual?
 Why not take some inspiration from social media!
 Follow LeedsUniAbroad on Instagram and take a look at where in the world our students have been studying this year.